diegotorres03/web-components-repository/docs/step-by-step.md

 ```

-lets take a final look of the `memory-flip-board` files
+Lets take a final look of the `memory-flip-board` files:
 **memory-flip-board.js**
 ```js
 import {